 We have selected several case sites across South Wales, each varying in their specific locations, compositions of stakeholders, and their primary ambitions.
 Consequently, each differs in their built design (fabrics, layout, aesthetics), their impact on existing environments and communities and combination of energy sources and technologies.
-Find out more about our innovative and exciting case sites by following the links in the section below.

 Recent Case Sites Posts